scented-wiring/animal-toptrumps-lite/README.md

 # Animal Top Trumps Lite

 Battle against a computer AI using a deck of 30 Top Trumps, randomly shuffled and dealt to each player at the start of every game.
-A simpler and scaled down version of my[Animal Top Trumps](https://github.com/scented-wiring/animal-top-trumps) project.
+A simpler and scaled down version of my [Animal Top Trumps](https://github.com/scented-wiring/animal-top-trumps) project.

 Play it on [heroku](https://animaltoptrumps-lite.herokuapp.com/)!